 Chase Ink Business Cash Credit Card Review

 The Chase Ink Business Cash is among the best value cards around currently.
-It comes with no annual fee, a compelling welcome offer and 5X bonus categories.
+It comes with no annual fee, a compelling welcome offer, and 5X bonus categories.
 For that reason it sits high in our wallet.
-In this Chase Ink Business Cash credit card review we’ll take a look at the card and why it is a winner for many business owners.
+It even ranks among our “best no annual fee credit cards“.
+In this Chase Ink Business Cash credit card review, we’ll take a look at the card and why it is a winner for many business owners.

 The current welcome offer on the Chase Ink Cash is:

 Our Take: This is one of our favorite bonuses and is extremely high for a no annual fee card.
+However, the spend is more than double that required for the previous (lower) welcome offer.
 Learn More.

 Chase Ink Business Cash – Bonus Restrictions

-The Chase Ink Business Cash card falls under the dreaded Chase 5/24 rule.
-Click the link for more info, but basically you probably won’t be approved if you have opened up 5 or more revolving accounts in the past 24 months.
+The Chase Ink Business Cash card falls under the infamous Chase 5/24 rule.
+Click the link for more info, but basically you won’t be approved if you have opened up 5 or more revolving accounts in the past 24 months.

-In addition to 5/24, most Chase cards require a certain amount of time pass before you can get a card again, but not this one!
-There is no such terminology/restriction in the Ink Business Cash terms meaning you can potentially get this welcome offer for a second business or if you have had the card before.
+In addition to 5/24, most Chase cards require at least 2 years before you can get a card again, but not this one!
+There is no such terminology/restriction in the Ink Business Cash terms, meaning you can potentially get this welcome offer for a second business if you have had the card before.
 Make sure to check the latest data points to see how Chase is enforcing this.

 Chase Ink Business Cash – Bonus Categories

-This card is really a winner when it comes to bonus categories, especially if you consider it has no annual fee!
-We rack up huge amounts of points thanks to the 5X bonus categories and even the 2X categories are nice in a pinch as well.
+This card is really a winner when it comes to bonus categories.
+Thats especially true if you consider it has no annual fee!
+We rack up huge amounts of points with the 5X bonus categories.
+Even the 2X categories are nice in a pinch, as well.

 The Chase Ink Business Cash card comes with the following earning structure: